Table of Contents:

 The Brits were good enough to pose on the summit as I pointed my camera up at them.

-Finally that moment where we make the transition from mountaineering to hiking!
+Finally, that moment when we make the transition from mountaineering to hiking!
 We untied the rope from our harnesses, took off the crampons and the harnesses, and got ready for the quick descent to base camp.

 A quick stop at the Moraine Camp to pick up the rest of the gear and we were good to go!